ronvoy/eeg-eye-state/README.md

 * Document Insights:

-	Summarize key findings from the EDA phase, noting which channels seem most important, class imbalance issues, or interesting correlations, which will guide subsequent model selection and feature engineering efforts.
+	Summarize key findings from the EDA phase,
+	- noting which channels seem most important,
+	- class imbalance issues, or interesting correlations, which will guide subsequent model selection and feature engineering efforts.

-	The values, such as those around 4000 to 4600 in your example, correspond to these microvolt measurements [2].
-The final attribute, eyeDetection, is a binary classification target where: 1 means the eye is open.0 means the eye is closed.
-The numeric values in the EEG Eye State dataset represent microvolts , which are the amplitude of the raw EEG signal measurements.
-The data is not in units of millivolts or frequency.
-Here's a summary of the data specifications: Units: The values are floating-point numbers representing the amplitude of the signal in microvolts (µV).Measurement: They are time-domain, continuous EEG measurements taken from 14 electrodes on an Emotiv EEG Neuroheadset.Sampling Rate: The data was recorded at a sampling frequency of 128 Hz (128 samples per second).Duration: The total measurement duration was 117 seconds, resulting in 14,980 samples for each electrode channel.

-	The EEG Eye State dataset at your link contains continuous EEG measurements from 14 channels, captured using an Emotiv EEG Neuroheadset, along with a binary “eye state” target indicating eye-open (`0`) or eye-closed (`1`).
-There are 14,980 records, each representing a moment in time, and the task is to .
+	The final attribute, eyeDetection, is a binary classification target where:
+	- 1 means the eye is open
+	- 0 means the eye is closed

 * What the Data Represents: